Building safety guidelines for homeowners in flats or apartments

 Following the tragic fire at Grenfell Tower in 2017, the Government changed its building safety guidelines by issuing a series of advice notes.
 These advice notes are intended to give building owners clear guidance about how to make sure their properties are constructed and maintained safely.
 In January 2020 they were consolidated and updated into one single advice note which has much wider implications.

 Mortgage lenders have begun making extra requests of people who apply for mortgages on properties in purpose-built blocks.
 They want applicants to provide independent assurance that the external wall systems and balconies of buildings meet the requirements of the government’s advice notes.
-In many cases they are asking for this in the form of an EWS1 Form.
+In many cases they are asking for this in the form of an EWS1 Form (EWS stands for External Wall System).

 What is an EWS1 form?